 The tracing looks normal.

-The heart beats too slow (less than 60 beats
+The heart beats too slow (such as less

-The heart beats too fast (more than 100 beats per
+The heart beats too fast (such as more than 100 beats per

 The heart rhythm is not regular.